 The Lottery of Life

-Original painting using Daniel Smith watercolours on thick deckle-edged watercolour paper with added mixed media elements
+Original painting using Daniel Smith watercolours on thick deckle-edged watercolour paper with added mixed media elements and the quote "To exist is to have won the lottery of life" by Simon Boas

 Overall size 42x30cms.
 Sold unframed.